Luux/ARBSMapDo/README.md

 ## Dependencies

 Python > 3.4 (due to pathlib) and some libs from requirements.txt.
 Just run `pip install -r requirements.txt` and you're ready.
+Or just use the latest standalone release, which is an ready-to-run .exe ;)

 ## Usage